 Humanize your brand identity

 People want and need to connect with their favorite brand on a personal level.
-Building a powerful brand presence is a way to elevate your company’s reach, visibility, and authority, but building a brand-consumer relationship is all about making your brand an inextricable part of a customer’s lifestyle.
+Building a powerful brand presence is a way to elevate your company’s reach, visibility, and authority, but building a brand-customer relationship is all about making your brand an inextricable part of a customer’s lifestyle.

 Internally, and before you start pushing new posts and messaging on all touchpoints, you should: